Maruthi6360/Sweet_Shop_Managemet_System/README.md

-# 🍬 SweetShop – Full Stack Candy Store Management App
+# 🍬 SweetShop – Full Stack Sweet Shop Management App

 A full-stack web application built using **Django REST Framework (backend)** and **React + Vite (frontend)**.
 SweetShop allows **Shop Owners** to manage their sweets and **Customers** to browse and purchase from multiple shops.